-- Don’t contemplate suicide.
+Don’t contemplate suicide.
 You’re worth more than the greedy bankers who have cheated you and millions of others.
 Sure, it’s stupid to get into unsustainable debt, but when you look into it, that’s an inevitable part of the way our financial system works.
 It isn’t entirely your fault.
-Entire countries run by ‘experts’ get into unsustainable debt.
+Entire countries run by ‘experts’ get into unsustainable debt (Greece, anybody?).
 The hard commercial truth is that bankers want as many people as possible to get into long-term debt so they can collect the interest payments, and many people are bound to overshoot, especially when they are young, inexperienced, or when their circumstances change.
 Do the bankers care?
 In a word, no. Do yourself a favour and solve the problem, and never deal with such crooks again from a position of weakness or ignorance.
 Don’t let them finish you off, because they really don’t care.

 Well, I hope you’ve liked my Top 10 Debt-Busting Tips!
 I believe these tips will be enough to get most people started on the road not just to financial stability, but to having a permanent surplus of income over expenditure – and that dream lifestyle one day, maybe.
 I’d be interested to hear your comments – you can use the form at the bottom of this page if you like.
 (Your details will never be sold or given out to anyone else.)
 And don’t forget to pick up the book as it contains a lot more material than I can put here.
 Good luck!

 If you would like to get the full details, I’ve written a book about how I’m dealing with my $180,000 (£113,000) debt, called “How to Eliminate Massive Debts with Tiny Payments.”
 It covers all these tips, and more, in much more detail, and gives full instructions on how to use the budgeting spreadsheet too.
-You can either purchase it as a physical book, an e-book, or download it from here as a PDF for £6 (about US$10).
+You can either purchase it as a physical book, as an e-book, or download it from this website as a PDF for £6 (about US$10).